-Note the walkback indicating that it was allocated by the heap_thread() routine on line 141 of app.c.
+Note the walkback indicating that it was allocated by the heap_thread() routine on line 142 of app.c.

 Unlike most items in the Data Window, the leak sets item is not automatically updated when the process stops.
-The description will remain static until you explicitly request a refresh operation.
-This can be accomplished by selecting Re-Evaluate from the pop-up menu launched when you right-click the box to the left of the Leak Sets item.
+The description will remain unchanged even if additional leaks occur.
+To get updated information, request another leak report (select Heap Leaks... from the Display menu)